Moodie Hill

 Moodie Hill is a small affluent suburb consisting of four roads; Springhill Road, Springhill Close, Van Meurs Avenue and a small section of Coleraine Drive.
 It is situated in Johannesburg, Region E of the City of Johannesburg Metropolitan Municipality, Sandton.
 South Africa.

 History

 The suburb was originally a working farm before Sandton City began being built in the early 1970s.
 The original farmhouse is still standing albeit completely restored and renovated.
 Adjacent to the original plot is a stand which incorporates a house built by renowned Staatliches Bauhaus student and architect Steffen Ahrends.

 Location

 Situated between Riverclub, Benmore Gardens, Parkmore and Morningside, Gauteng.
-The purlieus of Moodie Hill is in close proximity to Lycée Jules Verne (South Africa), the Morningside Post Office and the River Club golf course.
+Moodie Hill is close to Lycée Jules Verne (South Africa), the Morningside Post Office and the River Club golf course.